 So, this Mother's Day, all I REALLY want is to tell my children from my heart of hearts, thank you:

 Thank you for the day you announced your presence.
-I'll always remember the moment I saw those two lines.
+I'll always remember the moment I saw those two little lines.
 The sudden rush of emotions that swelled up in my heart, the instant love I had for you, and the bond that formed immediately.
 It was in that very moment I became a mother.
-Thank you to my two angels who left before I could meet them.
+Thank you to my three angels who left before I could meet them.
 I had instant love and dreams for you - the day I miscarried you was painful and something no mother forgets.
 You are and always will be precious to me.

 Thank you for the day you were born.
 For those nine months of nausea, fatigue, and stretch marks.
-For the growing number on the scale and for clothes that stopped fitting.
+For the growing number on the scale and for the clothes that stopped fitting.
 For the extra hormones, the hair loss, and the skin breakouts.
 Because it all led up to the opportunity and gift of bringing life into this world.
 Thank you for letting me feel you grow and move inside me.
 For showing me, in a physical aspect through labor, that the worst kind of pain can bring the greatest amount of joy.
 The day I looked into your eyes and heard you cry for the first time will always be counted as one of my best memories.

 Thank you for being alive.
 For needing me, from the 2am newborn cries and the toddler tantrums to the future teenage trials.
 For the daily messes, dirty laundry, and sleepless nights.
 For the crumbs.
 For the smears on the window.
 For making the living room look like it needs vacuumed again, five minutes after I just did.
 Thank you for bringing me piles of books to read, even when I'm tired.
 Thank you for snuggling in my arms when you are sick.
 Thank you for each and every little sign that you exist.